The character who embodies the moral alternative to the Protagonist's habit, teaching by example rather than instruction.

 Learn More

-The Muse is introduced in the free Fundamentals Course on learn.tale-spinning.com and developed in full — with the character worksheet and Genie relationship — in the Kind Comedy Course.
+The Muse is introduced in the free Fundamentals Course and developed in full — with the character worksheet and Genie relationship — in the Kind Comedy Course.